ono-midori/ono-midori.github.io/techs/libevent.md

 int bufferevent_socket_get_dns_error(struct bufferevent *bev);
 ```

-This function resolves the DNS name hostname, looking for addresses of type family.
-(Allowable family types are AF_INET, AF_INET6, and AF_UNSPEC.)
+This function resolves the DNS name `hostname`, looking for addresses of type family.
+(Allowable family types are `AF_INET`, `AF_INET6`, and `AF_UNSPEC`.)
 If the name resolution fails, it invokes the event callback with an error event.
-If it succeeds, it launches a connection attempt just as bufferevent_connect would.
+If it succeeds, it launches a connection attempt just as `bufferevent_connect` would.

-The dns_base argument is optional.
+The `dns_base` argument is optional.
 If it is NULL, then Libevent blocks while waiting for the name lookup to finish, which usually isn't what you want.
 If it is provided, then Libevent uses it to look up the hostname asynchronously.
 See chapter R9 for more info on DNS.

-As with bufferevent_socket_connect(), this function tells Libevent that any existing socket on the bufferevent is not connected, and no reads or writes should be done on the socket until the resolve is finished and the connect operation has succeeded.
+As with `bufferevent_socket_connect()`, this function tells Libevent that any existing socket on the bufferevent is not connected, and no reads or writes should be done on the socket until the resolve is finished and the connect operation has succeeded.

 If an error occurs, it might be a DNS hostname lookup error.
-You can find out what the most recent error was by calling bufferevent_socket_get_dns_error().
+You can find out what the most recent error was by calling `bufferevent_socket_get_dns_error()`.
 If the returned error code is 0, no DNS error was detected.

 The following code shows a trivial HTTP v0 client: